robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 fillRectangle(x1, y1, x2, y2)
     # fill a rectangle from x1, y1, to x2, y2 with the foreground color.

+drawCircle(x, y, radius)
+    # draw a circle at x, y with radius diameter.
+The width of the line is 1 pixel.

+fillCircle(x, y, radius)
+    # draw a filled circle at x, y with radius diameter.

 drawBitmap(x, y, width, height, data)
     # draw a bitmap at location x, y dimension width x height.
 Data must contain the bitmap
       data and must be of type bytearray or buffer.
 It must contain 3 bytes per